 We’ve all heard of Thomas Jefferson’s Monticello – that gorgeous late 18th Century masterpiece in old Virginia.
 But did you know there’s an amazing replica house that was recently built in New England?
-This Monticello Masterpiece, located in Somers, CT, is a must see, if only virtually.
+This Monticello Masterpiece in New England, located in Somers, CT, is a must see, if only virtually.
 It’s actually on the market, so for the right buyer, it’s a must see in person as well.
 Oh, if I only had $4.9M to spend – and it would be worth every cent and then some.

 This house was conceived and built by Prestley Blake, who along with his brother co-founded Friendly’s Ice Cream during the depression.
 (I’d like to think that given my intake of Friendly’s Fribbles throughout my childhood, one of those bricks has my name on it!)
 Mr. Blake had the house built for his 100th Birthday in 2014, although he and his wife have not lived in it.
 He called in Laplante Construction of Longmeadow, Massachusetts (yay, local talent!) to work with him on this dream project.
 And, what a dream it is.
 One might consider this quite a vanity project, and I suppose it is, but Mr. Blake clearly left his own ego out of it and let Mr. Jefferson’s masterpiece shine through.
 The exterior is a near exact replica of Monticello and though the inside takes its cues from the original, it’s built for modern life with all the modern conveniences.